-A Highway Engineer is responsible for the overall planning and implementation of engineering projects such as roads, bridges and highways.
-They test the feasibility of designs from a technical and planning perspective, as well as estimating the costs and resources associated with the project.
-From there, they would also be responsible for overseeing the implementation, similar to a project manager, including liaising with other departments, councils, members of the public and construction personnel.
+A Highway Engineer is responsible for the overall planning and implementation of engineering projects such as roads, bridges, and highways.
+They test the feasibility of designs from a technical and planning perspective, as well as estimate the costs and resources associated with the project.
+From there, they would also be responsible for overseeing the implementation, similar to a project manager, including liaising with other departments, councils, members of the public, and construction personnel.

 Benefits of working in Highway Engineering

 “Highways Engineering is one of the most secure and flexible career paths one can take.
-The industry is well-known for being top-heavy, where a noticeable skills-shortage is tackled by the constant encouragement – by Local Authorities, consultancies, contractors, central government organisations (to name a few) – for new talent to join.
+The industry is well-known for being top-heavy, where a noticeable skills shortage is tackled by the constant encouragement – by Local Authorities, consultancies, contractors, and central government organisations (to name a few) – for new talent to join.

 It’s often forgotten that our transport systems are the foundations of all development.
 In a climate where we’re looking to ‘Build, Build, Build’ in response to a housing shortage and where almost every corner of the country is undergoing some form of regeneration, the transport infrastructure needs to be adept at assisting the delivery of this development alongside sustaining it for years to come.